What Are R&D Tax Credits?

 If you meet these criteria and have at least one qualifying project, you’re on your way to making a claim!

-Important for First-Time or Lapsed Claimants If you’re claiming for the first time, or if it’s been more than three years since your last claim, you must inform HMRC of your intention to claim within six months after your accounting period ends.
+Important for First-Time or Lapsed Claimants First-time claimants or those resuming claims after more than three years must inform HMRC of their intention to claim within six months following the end of the relevant accounting period.

 What’s Needed to Claim?
 To ensure you receive the full benefit of R&D tax credits, you’ll need to provide: